 All of the original work contained on this website is protected under Canadian Copyright Laws, as well as by International Copyright Conventions.
 No content, in whole or in part, may be reproduced or redistributed without the express written consent of the owner and the individual Author.
 Certain copyright protected content, namely, but not limited to, images and photographs may be used by The Ruggist with or without permission (under ‘fair use’ exceptions) of the copyright owner as circumstances warrant.
 Any and all photographs and illustrations shall not be used without permission, except as noted herein.
 Contact The Ruggist to obtain permission.

 Under the doctrine of fair use however, limited copying of content is permitted without prior approval for purposes of teaching, research, critique, and parody.
 In such cases, The Ruggist requests the courtesy of a citation.

 As a reader and consumer of The Ruggist, you should be made aware that The Ruggist either as its own entity or in conjunction with its creator Michael A.C.
 Christie both jointly and potentially severally may engage in activities that could give rise to conflicts of interest, real, potential, perceived or otherwise.
-When such situations occur, The Ruggist will specifically note such a conflict exists, either by explicate statement in the feature article, or as a blanket statement in this section of The Ruggist particularly when such conflicts are of a standing nature.
-Furthermore, the nature of the conflict will be detailed as to provide you, our dear reader, with a full scope of the situation.
+When such situations occur, The Ruggist will specifically note such a conflict exists, either by explicit statement in the feature article, or as a blanket statement in this section of The Ruggist particularly when such conflicts are of a standing nature.
+Furthermore, the nature of the conflict will be detailed – per the following policy – as to provide you, our dear reader, with a full scope of the situation.
 This is done in the interest of integrity and transparency.

-As of 26 April 2018 The Ruggist and/or Michael A.C.
-Christie currently accepts paid consulting and/or writing work from:
+As of the date this page was last updated The Ruggist and/or Michael A.C.
+Christie accepts paid consulting and/or writing work from:

 Ongoing or recurring interactions of potential conflict: